-Gray whales are one of the most amazing whales that you can ever hope to see.
+Gray whales are among the most amazing whales you can ever hope to see.
 There are many places to see gray whales off the coast of North America.

 There is something special about seeing a gray whale.
 If you want to know where to see them, this article will give you the best places to see them from shore or boat.

 The gray whale, also known as the grayback whale, is a baleen whale that travels great distances to and from its breeding grounds.

 Their long migration route involves swimming 10,000 miles from its feeding grounds in Chuchki and the Bering sea in Alaska to its winter birthing grounds in Baja California, Sur, Mexico.